WingSingFung/TISDiSS/README.md

 ## 📝 Note

-This repository contains a streamlined version of ESPnet-Enh for easier training and inference of TISDiSS.
-The full ESPnet framework can be complex for new users, so we provide this simplified codebase focused on our method.
+This repository contains a streamlined version of ESPnet-Enh, designed for easier training and inference of TISDiSS.
+Since the full ESPnet framework can be complex for new users, we provide this simplified codebase focused specifically on our method.

-For more examples, additional features, and the complete ESPnet-Enh toolkit, please refer to the [ESPnet-Enh repository](https://github.com/espnet/espnet).
+For additional examples, features, and the complete ESPnet-Enh toolkit, please refer to the [ESPnet-Enh repository](https://github.com/espnet/espnet).

 ---